 location was influenced by an experimental MCEM-2 submachine gun,

-which was designed in 1944 in UK by another Polish arms designer, a
+which was designed in 1944 in the United Kingdom by another Polish arms designer, a

 colleague of the Piotr Wilniewczyc.
-The Czechoslovak Sa vz.25 submachine gun an
+The Czechoslovak Sa vz.23 submachine gun

 were also influenced by the MCEM-2.